tbenbrahim/oracle-version-control/README.md

 `ovcs commit`

-Ends an editing session, and commits changed objects to the repository.
+Ends an editing session, and commits and pushes changed objects to the repository.

 __Push Changes__

 `ovcs push`

-Push all pending commits to the remote Git repository.
+Push all pending commits to the remote Git repository (only needed if commit succeed but push fails during `ovcs commit`

+__Synchronize__

+``ovcs sync``

+Synchronizes the local repository, and if needed the remote repository, with the database objects.